terraform-aws-modules/terraform-aws-eks/README.md

 ℹ️ Only the pertinent attributes are shown for brevity

-1. By default, the `eks-managed-node-group` sub-module will use the default configurations provided by AWS EKS Managed Node Groups; EKS MNG will provide its own launch template and utilize the latest AWS EKS Optimized AMI (Linux) for the given Kubernetes version:
+1. AWS EKS Managed Node Group can provide its own launch template and utilize the latest AWS EKS Optimized AMI (Linux) for the given Kubernetes version:

 ```hcl
   eks_managed_node_groups = {